 Weighs Only 13 Pounds

 Okay, so a compact stroller typically isn’t as heavy as everyday strollers.
 But they can still be a bit of a nuisance.
 Well, not with the Summer Infant 3DLite.
 This travel stroller weight is only 13 pounds, which means you won’t break your back every time you need to lift it in and out of your trunk.
-Don’t worry, though; the seat is still plenty big and comfy.
+Don’t worry; the seat is still big and comfy.

 4-Position Recline

-Compact Fold with carrying Strap and Auto-Lock
+Compact Fold with Carrying Shoulder Strap and Auto-Lock

-This umbrella stroller is one of the easiest strollers I have ever folded.
-Not only that, but it comes with a handy carry strap, so you don’t have to worry about fiddling with holding it while you’re on the go.
 The auto-lock is super convenient, too.
-For example, when you’re trying to put this in the overhead bin, you won’t end up with your stroller flopping in every direction.
+For example, when trying to put this in the overhead bin, you won’t end up with your stroller flopping in every direction.
 Win!

 Stroller weight: 9 pounds